liferay/liferay-docs/discover/deployment/articles-dxp/08-liferay-enterprise-search/08-xpack-security.markdown

 If you have a Liferay Enterprise Search Premium subscription, download the Liferay Connector to X-Pack Security [Elastic Stack 6.x].
-Install the LPKG file to @product@ by copying it into the `Liferay Home/deploy` folder.
+Install the LPKG file by copying it into the `Liferay Home/deploy` folder.
 That's all there is to it.

-To configure the X-Pack adapter in @product@'s UI, navigate to Control Panel &rarr; Configuration &rarr; System Settings.
-Find the Foundation category and click on the X-Pack Security entry.
+To configure the X-Pack adapter, navigate to *Control Panel* &rarr; *Configuration* &rarr; *System Settings*.
+Find the *Foundation* category and click on the *X-Pack Security* entry.
 You can enter the property values here, but it's more common to use a
 [configuration file](/discover/portal/-/knowledge_base/7-1/understanding-system-configuration-files)
 deployed to `Liferay Home/osgi/configs`.
 For the X-Pack adapter, create a file